9 budgeting hacks that help build financial strength and resilience

 One of the easiest and quickest ways to save money is with your homeowners and auto insurance.
 The competition is fierce between all of these insurance companies.
 That bodes well for consumers because we may find a cheaper price.
 If you make a change, be sure to consider the risks of lower-cost coverage.
 You may want to consult with an insurance professional if you're not a do-it-yourselfer.

-I look into switching my home and auto insurance provider every two years.
+Look into switching your home and auto insurance provider every two years.
 With the amount of new customer discounts, you can save hundreds or even thousands of dollars each year.

-Additionally, I try to bundle my homeowners and auto insurance together to maximize my savings.
+Additionally, you can try to bundle my homeowners and auto insurance together to maximize savings.
 This simple move adds to the easy insurance savings.

 And lastly, if you have sufficient emergency and sinking fund savings set aside, you may want to consider increasing your insurance deductibles.
 When you pay a higher deductible, your insurance provider may lower your monthly premiums altogether.
 This will free up more of your hard earned monthly cash.